Cine City, Withington: Replacement building

-Plans for a new building on the site have gone through several generations.
+Plans for a new building on the site went through several iterations.
 The first design consisted of a six-storey building (including basement), which had a large shop on the ground floor, as well as an underground car park and four floors of residential apartments, with a top level to hold the building's mechanics.
 Each floor would have 4,000 square feet (372 m2), and there would have been a leaning tower to the side of the building.
 The design was given planning permission in 2005.

 A revised design turned the mezzanine floor into an area that could be used as an arts venue, cinema, music auditorium or conference room for 120 to 150 people.
 New plans cost £60,000.
 However this new design was deemed to be unworkable.
-A second design consisted of another six-storey building with a large ground-floor shop, a first-storey car park, and four floors of flats.
+A further design consisted of another six-storey building with a large ground-floor shop, a first-storey car park, and four floors of flats.
 This would have been half a metre less in height than the previous design, and did not include the tower.
 The plan was initially rejected by the council, but was subsequently approved in April 2008, before being rejected by the Planning Inspectorate.
-Several later applications for the site were also rejected, particularly due to concerns over parking, and the site was vacant as of June 2015.
+Several later applications for the site were also rejected, particularly due to concerns over parking, and the site lay vacant.

 After 15 years a development scheme was approved to construct a block of flats called the Scala Apartments, named after the original picture house.
 The Scala Apartments were completed in 2018.